What is Loss of Consortium?

 There is no definite dollar amount that shows what you or your spouse has lost.
 Other factors help put a value on a consortium claim, including:

 - How long you have been married

 - The dispositions, happiness, and social involvement of the family members

 - What would have been the injured spouse’s earning capacity had it not been for the accident

 An experienced attorney can help you assemble the evidence you need to prove the impact that your spouse’s injury has had on your marital life.

 Should you file a loss of consortium claim?

 A loss of consortium claim may be warranted, but not always worth certain trade-offs.
 Filing it opens the door to personal and potentially invasive questions about your home life and even your sexual relations.

-Discuss the pros and cons of raising a consortium claim with a New York car accident lawyer.
+Discuss the pros and cons of raising a consortium claim with a New York City personal injury lawyer.
 The attorneys at Douglas & London have represented injured clients for over two decades.
 Call our office today to schedule a free review of your case.